Brodingo/biteclock/README.md

 ## Description

-For players that have either Vampire or Werewolf skill trees and want to know when their bite will be available for use.
+Provides a countdown timer for players that have either Vampire or Werewolf skill trees and want to know when their bite will be available for use.

 #### Motivation